-This free site and app by Ancestry lets you create an attractive memorial and share it so others can add their photos and memories (they’ll need to register with the site).
+This free site and app by Ancestry lets you create an attractive memorial.
+Share it so others can add their photos and memories (they’ll need to register with the site).
 If you have an Ancestry account, the same login works here, and vice versa.

 With its goal to connect pages for individuals into a single, collaborative family tree, this wiki will appeal to avid genealogy researchers.
 Register for free to create a Person Page for a relative or add information and images to an existing page.

-In addition to providing guidance and support to those who have recently lost a loved one, Wonderful Life also offers you the ability to create an online obituary or memorial page.
+In addition to providing guidance and support to those who have recently lost a loved one, Ever Loved (formerly Wonderful Life) also offers you the ability to create online memorials or obituaries.
 Anyone who wishes to share photos, stories, or condolences on your memorial page can do so after easily creating an account.
 Users can also subscribe to the memorial so they receive a notification anytime a photo, story, or other update is added to the memorial.